Stakers-space/staking-scripts/lighthouse/beacon_log_monitor/README.md

-# Beacon node log monitor for Teku client
+# Beacon node log monitor for Lighthouse client

-This utility script monitors teku beacon log in real time and check its lines for defined errors.
-The script allows to set any execution action of teku beacon as well as any other service if certain issue is detected.
-There're attached known issue patterns for the teku beacon log service through the `tekubeacon_tracking_records.txt` file.
+This utility script monitors lighthouse beacon log in real time and check its lines for defined regexs.
+The script allows to set any execution action of lighthouse beacon as well as any other service if certain issue is detected.
+There're attached known issue patterns for the lighthouse beacon log service through the `lighthousebeacon_tracking_records.txt` file.

 ## Installation
 This script uses [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/monitor/service_log) on background and extends it with a custom tekubeacon related configuration.